8uurg/Efficient-Model-Stitching/README.md

-# Stitching for Neuroevolution - Source Code
+# Efficient Model Stitching - Source Code
-This repository contains the code pertaining to the work 'Stitching for Neuroevolution: Recombining Deep Neural Networks without Breaking Them'
+This repository contains the code pertaining to the work 'Exploring the Search Space of Neural Network Combinations obtained with Efficient Model Stitching' - to be presented at GECCO 2024 - Workshop: Neuroevolution at Work.

+Paper (Not yet published) | [Code (Zenodo - Archived)](https://zenodo.org/doi/10.5281/zenodo.11120073) | [Data (Zenodo - Archived)](https://zenodo.org/doi/10.5281/zenodo.11120102)

 ## Usage
 - Clone this repository